wallytutor/learning-by-teaching/software/README.md

 ## Scientific Computing

 Notes related to my learning and teaching interests in several fields related to scientific computing (mostly applied mathematics and machine learning) and related applications.
-This home page is the entry point and those interested in more content and interesting links can use the sidebar with an index to the materials.
+This home page is the entry point and those interested in more content and interesting links navigate below between the multiple pages.
 It can also be used as a general guide for introducing scientific computing as it tries to introduce the minimal skill set any scientific computing engineer or scientist should have:

 - Version control comes first, everything else is worthless without it, currently that means Git.
 - Next comes software documentation with Doxygen, Sphinx, and/or Documenter.jl.